Best Cheap Health Insurance in Nebraska (2026)

 Why is health insurance expensive in Nebraska in 2026?

-Insurance companies have requested an average rate increase of 23% for 2026, roughly in line with the national average.
+Insurance companies have raised rates by an average of 28%.
 That's much higher than a normal annual price adjustment.
-Reasons for this sudden rate hike include a greater use of more expensive prescription drugs such as Wegovy and Ozempic, costlier health services, general inflation and the loss of federal subsidies set to expire at the end of 2025.
+Reasons for this sudden rate hike include a greater use of more expensive prescription drugs such as Wegovy and Ozempic, costlier health services, general inflation and the loss of federal subsidies that expire at the end of 2025.

 How to save on Nebraska medical insurance in 2026

-- If you're young, in good health and you can afford to cover a large, unexpected medical bill from your savings, consider a plan tier with a low monthly rate, such as a Bronze or Silver plan.
+- If you're young, generally healthy and you can afford to cover a large, unexpected medical bill from your savings, consider a plan tier with a low monthly rate, such as a Bronze or Silver plan.

 - Get cheaper quotes and a lower tax bill by choosing a high-deductible health plan (HDHP) and a health savings account (HSA).